nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_11_Debut-game_create_Collisions.md

 #### It stores the collided sprites:

 > #### It returns a `list` of all meteors that collided with the laser, which you can then process.

+-  **You can use this list to do more** than just remove the meteors: